-Health systems serve several important goals, including preventing and reducing the severity of disease, improving quality of life at all ages, reducing premature mortality, responding to day-to-day health concerns, and protecting against financial risk (ie, protecting populations from catastrophic expenditures on health services).
+Health systems serve several important goals, including did see such gains).38 Better paying opportunities outside 40 preventing and reducing the severity of disease, improving quality of life at all ages, reducing premature mortality, responding to day-to-day health concerns, and protecting against financial risk (ie, protecting populations from catastrophic expenditures on health higher wages for physicians and skilled nurses in upper 45 services).
 Most countries also explicitly value equity in access to services and the attainment of health outcomes.

 However, a multiplicity of goals can lead to an absence of specific actionable goals.
-To address this problem, in this report we argue that reduction in the PPD (panel 1) works well as an overarching goal to bring more coherence and focus to these efforts.
-Other goals correlate well with achieving reductions in PPD and, of course, focusing most effort on one goal does not preclude other efforts, such as attempts to improve quality of life or reduce within-country inequalities (panel 2).
+To address this problem, in this report we argue that reduction in the PPD (panel 1) o works well as an overarching goal to bring more coherence and focus to these efforts.
+Other goals correlate well with achieving reductions in PPD and, of course, focusing most effort on one goal does not preclude other efforts, such as attempts to improve quality of life or

-Globally, a person born somewhere in the world in 2019, just before the COVID-19 pandemic, had about
+Globally, a person born somewhere in the world in 2019, just before the COVID-19 pandemic, had about a